icpc/ncpc-web/ncpc2022/index.md

 - In 2022, the contest is held at the participating sites.
 - All members of a team have to be present at the same site.
-- Your team may bring a single personal computer (with a single keyboard and a single screen) to use during the competition.
+- Your team may bring a single personal computer (with one keyboard, one mouse and one screen) to use during the competition.
 - You may not use any additional electronic devices (such as mobile phones) to compete.